-Bing Merchant Center will process Google-formatted files with the following file extensions:
+Microsoft Merchant Center will process Google-formatted files with the following file extensions:

 All Google-specified attributes are accepted by Bing.
 Bing’s requirements for these fields accommodate Google’s requirements (such as min/max lengths) for parity across both merchant centers.
 However not all Google’s fields are used by Bing.
 BMC ignores those that are of no use at this time.

 Read more about acceptable Google feed file attributes.

 Create a Shopping Campaign

 From the Campaign page, click Create Campaign, then click Shopping campaign.
 You will be prompted to add your product extensions and campaign targeting parameters.

 Determine how you want to structure your Bing Shopping campaigns based on your product catalogue – remember, you have ONE store.

 Use product FILTERS to choose what the campaign will target.
 (These product targets will apply a bid to those specific filters.)

 You can apply typical bid, targeting, advanced settings.
 For example, you may wish your Summer Sale campaign to only be applied geographically to southern regions having better weather.
 Or, you may still wish to adjust ad scheduling to show at particular times of day.